mjchi7/cp/Welcome file.md

 1. As suggested by the official installation guide, always upgrade `pip` and `setuptools` to avoid any unforeseen circumstances.
 `pip install --upgrade setuptools pip`

+2. After preliminaries are done, do the following steps to install and initialize superset on the server (copied from the official installation guide)
 ```python
 # Install superset
 pip install superset